luwarren/hackathon2021/README.md

 ## Upskilling students - Soft skills

 ### Summary
 We believe that the formalised education system does not adequately equip students with the necessary life skills, resulting in an inequitable system that disadvantages a significant portion of the student population.
-We aim to tailor improvements towards highschool students.
+We aim to tailor improvements towards high-school students.
 As such, this project aims to supplement the formalised education system by developing a database of easily accessible knowledge that ultimately improves the overall effectiveness of the education system by developing necessary soft skills.

 Our team will implement this through the development of a HTML web-app that combines multimedia articles with discussion forums.
 It will also consist of an interactive component, with activities to test learning and understanding, with provided feedback through forums.